Migration Plan Workflow¶

 - Ensures the KV v2 secrets engine is mounted (default mount:

-secret) - Creates a vault policy
+secret) - Creates an OpenBao policy

 <tenant-name>-readgranting read access to the tenant's secret paths - Creates a Kubernetes auth role